Jxkobyte/squash-the-creeps-3D/README.md

 # squash-the-creeps-3D
 3d version of my first game, built from the godot tutorial

+Controls: wasd + space, try to jump on the creeps head

 **How to run the game**

 Download Godot Engine: https://godotengine.org/